Yoga

 Hyper-mobility and functional integration for yoga teachers

-Introductions and opening with some info on the key types of hypermobility and brief descriptions of these (I can provide these) and what they mean in practice for different people.
+Introductions and opening with some info on the key types of hypermobility and brief descriptions of these and what they mean in practice for different people.

-Include info on ‘degrees’ of hypermobility, and how people with hypermobility might also have tight muscles and might hold a lot of stress in their tissues.
+Includes info on ‘degrees’ of hypermobility, and how people with hypermobility might also have tight muscles and hold a lot of stress in their tissues.

-Open discussion about what all of this can mean for teachers in a group class or with a private lesson, and what could be risks for these students (eg being pushed to go further in a pose, or being physically adjusted etc)
+Open discussion about what all of this can mean for teachers in a group class or private lesson, and what could be the risks for these students (eg being pushed to go further in a pose, or being physically adjusted etc)

 Task for small groups to create a short sequence and modify it for hyper-mobile students - to be discussed in large group